 Requests for refund should be referred directly to the college of enrollment.

-AMENDED by Direct Approval from the Chancellor, January 13, 2020.
+Amended through the Administrative Regulations Approval Process, June 12, 2023 AMENDED by Direct Approval from the Chancellor, January 13, 2020.
 AMENDED through the Administrative Regulations Approval Process, May 5, 2017

 2.2.11 Student Financial Assistance